STORM-IRIT/Radium-Engine/Docs/material.md

 It is recommended (see above) to implement specific class methods in the Material implementations that will register and unregister the material type into the engine.

-For the default `BlinnPhongMaterial`, wich is of type `"BlinnPhong"`, these methods will do the following :
+For the default `BlinnPhongMaterial`, which is of type `"BlinnPhong"`, these methods will do the following :

 ```cpp
 void BlinnPhongMaterial::registerMaterial() {